 My approach is informed by formal training in coaching psychology, behavior change, and lifestyle medicine, along with ongoing study in motivational interviewing, stress physiology, and self-regulation.

-I am a National Board-Certified Health & Wellness Coach (NBC-HWC), reflecting a commitment to evidence-based practice, ethics, and ongoing professional development.
+I am a National Board-Certified Health & Wellness Coach, NBC-HWC, reflecting a commitment to evidence-based practice, ethics, and ongoing professional development.

 Who I Tend to Work With

-I work primarily with professionals who:
+I work primarily with professionals and leaders who:

-Are navigating career or life transitions
+Are navigating career, leadership, or life transitions

 Carry significant responsibility and need space to think clearly